ewang2002/ewang2002/README.md

 Previously, I was
 - a Fall 2023 software engineer co-op at [Northrop Grumman](https://northropgrumman.com/) working at the [Advanced Technology Lab (ATL)](https://www.northropgrumman.com/what-we-do/microelectronics-advanced-technology-lab/) on a number of internal applications for the foundry (again).
-- a Summer 2023 software engineer intern at [Intuit](https://www.intuit.com/) working on TurboTax Online.
+- a Summer 2023 software engineer intern at [Intuit](https://www.intuit.com/) working on the frontend part of the new deduplication capability, and enhancements to the completecheck page, for TurboTax Online.
 - a Fall 2022 software engineer co-op at [Northrop Grumman](https://northropgrumman.com/) working at the [Advanced Technology Lab (ATL)](https://www.northropgrumman.com/what-we-do/microelectronics-advanced-technology-lab/) on a number of internal applications for the foundry.
 - an [CSE instructional assistant](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) at UCSD for
-  - CSE 8B: Fall 2021, Winter 2022, Spring 2022, Fall 2022, Winter 2023, Spring 2023
+  - CSE 8B: Fall 2021, Winter 2022, Spring 2022, Fall 2022, Spring 2023
   - CSE 11: Summer II 2022
+  - CSE 8B/11: Winter 2023, Winter 2024

 In terms of volunteering, I was
 - a maintainer for the [Pitt CSC Summer 2024 Internship List](https://github.com/pittcsc/Summer2024-Internships) repository, before Simplify took ownership of it.